 Intensive variable.
 A measurable property of a thermodynamic system is intensive if when two identical systems are combined into one, the variable of the combined system is the same as the original value in each system.
 Examples: temperature, pressure.
 See: extensive variable, and specific.

 Length.
 This is one of the fundamental measurables of physics (others include mass and time).
-Fundamental quantitis are defined by operational definitions that specify a procedure for carrying out the measurement.
+Fundamental quantities are defined by operational definitions that specify a procedure for carrying out the measurement.
 Time is a measure of the spatial displacements between two objects.
 Historically it was measured with physical ruled rigid rods (rulers and measuring sticks), which were calibrated by comparison with a standard meter kept under controlled conditions in a museum.
-Nowadays we also used light beams (often lasers or microwaves) and measure the time it takes light to traerse the distance between two points.
+Nowadays we also used light beams (often from lasers) or microwaves and measure the time it takes light to traverse the distance between two points.
 Note that however length is measured, time is required to carry out the procedure.

 Lens.
 A transparent object with two refracting surfaces.
 Usually the surfaces are flat or spherical.
 Sometimes, to improve image quality, lenses are deliberately made with surfaces that depart slightly from spherical (aspheric lenses).